 My ESRC-funded postdoctoral fellowship extends on my PhD research, focusing on co-production methodologies in abortion research.
 I am mentored by Dr Flora Cornish.
 My original plans have been disrupted by COVID-19, but I have since adapted them to publish scholarly work, engage in policy processes, and am in the process of producing more impact resources.
 I am collaborating with colleagues across the School, as well as external partners, on producing scholarly and policy-relevant abortion research.
 I was previously an LSE Fellow in Health and International Development.
 To learn more about me and my research, please visit my website rnandagiri.com.

 For my doctoral research, I conducted a multimethod study where I investigated women's abortion and abortion-related experiences in two districts in Karnataka, India.
 Drawing on some of these data, I interrogate the role(s) of community health intermediaries in an article published in Social Science & Medicine.
 My thesis is embargoed for 24 months.

-I am supervised by Dr Ernestina Coast and Dr Tiziana Leone.
-Dr Emily Freeman brings additional expertise and subject knowledge to the team, taking on an informal supervisory role.
+I was privileged to be supervised by Professor Ernestina Coast and Dr Tiziana Leone.
+Dr Emily Freeman offered additional expertise and subject knowledge to the team, taking on an informal supervisory role.
 My doctoral research was made possible by an LSE PhD studentship (2015-2019).